jamesmccusker/Digital-Circuit-Simulation-/README.md

 # Digital-Circuit-Simulation-

-The code creates truth tables for any given circuit as well as creating a visual display of the circuit by outputting only keyboard characters in the consol.
+The code creates truth tables for any circuit you design using the Gate classes as well as creating a visual display of the circuit by outputting only keyboard characters in the console.